MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/project-docs/contributions/merging-pull-requests.md

 For the best results contributor should also consider adding the following before a PR is merged:

-1. The PR's description should reference the issue that is being fixed or implemented.
+* The PR's description should reference the issue that is being fixed or implemented.
-2. The PR should contain a new or updated unit tests that validate code changes.
+* The PR should contain new or updated unit tests that validate the new code changes.
-3. Visual updates should have screen shots or videos demonstrating the changes.
+* Visual updates should have screen shots or videos demonstrating the changes.
-4. The code changes have `<summary>` blocks for all types and members, even private and internal ones.
+* The code changes should have `<summary>` blocks for all types and members, even private and internal ones.

 ### Design changes